Isle of Wight Guru

 There are plenty of other things for teenagers to do on the Isle of Wight - including The Adrenaline Zone, which is next door to Robin Hill and ticketed separately.

-Children one under metre get in free to Robin Hill, which is usually about four years old.
+Children under one metre get in free to Robin Hill, which is usually about four years old.

 Papa Bean at Robin Hill